alexjohnj/geographyas/_posts/population/2012-01-08-mortality-rates.md

 - _Gender_ - Women generally have a higher life expectancy than men, possibly due to the lifestyle or biological differences preventing certain diseases.

-- _Occupation_ - In some countries people may be employed in dangerous occupations increasing the death rate e.g Timber cutters in America with 105 deaths in 2000.
+- _Occupation_ - In some countries people may be employed in dangerous occupations increasing the death rate e.g. Timber cutters in America with 105 deaths in 2000.

 - _Income_ - Low income levels correlate to a low life expectancy whilst high income levels correlate with a high life expectancy.
 This is because a high income allows people to afford medical care, higher standards of living and healthier foods, prolonging their life.